DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Your T-Level is made up of three components: Core, Specialism and Placement.

-The core is made up of two written papers and a practical called the Employer Set Project (ESP).
-Core papers are sat at the end of the first year and are 2-2.5 hours long.
+Core is made up of two written papers and a practical called the Employer Set Project (ESP).
+Core papers are sat at the end of first year and are 2-2.5 hours long.
 The ESP is broken down into several tasks and is assessed over two weeks and is sat in the November of second year.
 Core makes up 50% of your final grade and focuses on assessing your Knowledge and some Skills from the course such as: The impact of digitification on culture and inclusion; exploring digital in a business context; understanding and applying security principles; and applying root cause analysis and troubleshooting.

 Specialism is assessed via an Occupational Specialism Project (OSP).
 This is a large practical project lasting roughly 30 hours broken down into several assessment tasks and sat over the second half of the second year.
 Specialism makes up 50% of your final grade and focuses on assessing your Skills and some Knowledge from the course such as: Planning for and designing a solution to a problem, fixing code and implementing additional requirements to improve the function, testing and appraising practices.